Multi-tenancy

 Multi-tenancy you get for free, in one line of code

-curl -H "X-API-Key: $KEY" https://api.nimblesite.dev/api/v1/chat/$CONFIG_ID -d ...
+curl -H "X-API-Key: $KEY" https://api.nimblesite.ai/api/v1/chat/$CONFIG_ID -d ...

 That's the whole thing.
 You ship your product, point each customer's backend at a different API key, and Nimblesite keeps them apart.